Tiko4real/FIRST-PROJECT/README.md

-Tiko's Portfolio
-Tiko is a Full Stack Developer showcasing his skills and career journey through this portfolio website.
-The site is designed to be informative, user-friendly, and engaging, providing visitors with a comprehensive look at Tiko's competencies, projects, and contact information.
+ This website is my Portfolio.
+The website is showcasing my skills and career journey.
+The site is designed to be informative, user-friendly, and engaging, providing visitors with a comprehensive look at my competencies, projects, and contact information.

 Features
 Easily navigate throughout the site.